|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 with 110 rounds

-U-183 was part of the "Monsun Gruppe" patrolling in the Indian Ocean using Japanese occupied bases in Malay and Dutch East Indies for resupply.
-She sank three more ships: SS Palma on February 29, 1944.
+In the Far East, U-183 was assigned to the "Monsun Gruppe" to patrol the Indian Ocean and used Japanese occupied bases in Malay and Netherlands East Indies (NEI) to refuel and resupply.
+During these patrols, sunk three more ships including SS Palma on February 29, 1944.

-On March 9, 1944 while patrolling off the Maldive Islands, U-183 from outside Addu Atoll (Seenu) fired a torpedo that penetrated a gab in the anti-torpedo net across the Gan Channel and hit MV British Loyalty on the starboard side destroying the engine room and flooding the no. 7, no. 8 and no. 9 tanks causing a heavy starboard list.
-Counter flooding saved the ship from completely sinking.
+On March 9, 1944 while patrolling off the Maldive Islands, U-183 was patrolling outside Addu Atoll (Seenu) and fired a torpedo that penetrated a gab in the anti-torpedo net across the Gan Channel that hit MV British Loyalty on the starboard side destroying the engine room and flooding the no. 7, no. 8 and no. 9 tanks and caused a heavy starboard list but counter flooding saved the ship from completely sinking.

-On June 5, 1944 sank SS Helen Moller her last confirmed sinking.
+On June 5, 1944 sank SS Helen Moller, the submarine's last confirmed sinking.

 On October 1, 1944 assigned to 33rd U-boat Flottille.

 On April 23, 1945 at 7:29am north of Soerabaja spotted by USS Besugo SS-321 that fired a spread of six torpedoes with one hitting U-183 amidships and caused it to sink at roughly in the Java Sea at Lat 4.57S, Long 112.52E.
 Aboard, 54 crew went down with the submarine including captain Kptlt.
 Fritz Schneewind.